MitchTalmadge/dotfiles/README.md

 This setup contains configurations for all the shells I expect myself to encounter, complete with migration support so that when I sign into an existing server, I can update everything to my newest mandatory standards.
 Never again will I have to ctrl+b inside tmux.

 Plus, I have inheritance.
-Wanna add an alias for all bourne shells?
+Wanna add an alias to all bourne shells?
 Can do.
-Just wanna change a setting in zsh?
+Just need to change a setting in zsh?
 Can do that too.

 And finally, since there will be times when I need custom configs on some servers, I have the ability to amend any config file without touching the originals.
 No git conflicts here!